 Legal fees are costly.

-If an accident does occur, regardless of whether or not you are found liable, you will have to pay legal fees for your defence.
+If an accident does occur, regardless of whether or not you are found liable, you will have to pay legal fees for your defense.

 And in the case of a settlement, your current assets and earnings in the future may be affected.